The Wizard (1989 film): Critical reception

 The film received negative reviews from critics.
 Multiple newspaper critics labeled it a feature-length commercial for Universal Studios Hollywood and Nintendo.
 Roger Ebert of the Chicago Sun-Times called the film "a cynical exploitation film with a lot of commercial plugs" and "insanely overwritten and ineptly filmed".
 He later called it one of the worst films of 1989.
 The Washington Post staff writer Rita Kempley wrote that the movie was "tacky and moribund", plagiarizing heavily from the 1988 film Rain Man.
 On Rotten Tomatoes, the film holds a 29% score, based on 24 reviews, with an average rating of 4.5/10.
 On Metacritic, the film has a weighted average score of 23 out of 100, based on 9 critics, indicating "generally unfavorable reviews".

 David Sheff, in the book Game Over (1993), called it "less a piece of art than a one-hundred-minute advertisement for Nintendo that millions of families paid to see" especially for Super Mario Bros.
 3. Levi Buchanan of IGN, in 2012, called it a "90-minute Super Mario Bros.
 3 commercial".

 Despite the negative reviews, the film was still popular enough to achieve cult film status and to receive a reunion screening from Ain't It Cool News at the Alamo Drafthouse Ritz in Austin, Texas, on February 8, 2008.
 Director Holland and stars Savage and Edwards were in attendance to take questions from fans.

 Home media

 The Wizard was released on VHS and LaserDisc three times, in 1990, in 1992, and in 1997.
 By 1993, The Wizard grossed in video rentals.

-It was first released on DVD in Region 2 on February 2, 2001, and finally in the US and Canada (Region 1) on August 22, 2006.
-The Blu-ray version was released on May 15, 2018, and a special edition Blu-ray was released by Shout!
-Factory on March 24, 2020, with a new 4K remaster, audio commentary with director Todd Holland, never-before-seen deleted scenes, and more.
+It was first released on DVD in Region 2 in February 2001, and in the US and Canada (Region 1) in August 2006.
+The Blu-ray version was released in May 2018.
+A special edition Blu-ray was released by Shout!
+Factory in March 2020, with a new 4K remaster, audio commentary with director Todd Holland, never-before-seen deleted scenes, and more.

 Legacy

-On September 6, 2016, Pax West 2016 concluded with a replica of the Super Mario Bros.
+On September 6, 2016, PAX West 2016 concluded with a replica of the Super Mario Bros.
 3 tournament from the film.